appsquickly/typhoon/README.md

 # Usage

-* Read the <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Quick Start</a> or <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a>.
+* Read the Quick Start for <a href="https://github.com/typhoon-framework/Typhoon/wiki/Quick-Start">Objective-C</a> or <a href="https://github.com/appsquickly/Typhoon/wiki/Swift-Quick-Start">Swift</a>.
+* <a href="https://github.com/typhoon-framework/Typhoon/wiki/Types-of-Injections">User Guide</a>.
 * Here are the <a href="http://www.typhoonframework.org/docs/latest/api/modules.html">API Docs</a>.
 Generally googling a Typhoon class name will return the correct page as the first hit.
 * <a href="http://ios.caph.jp/typhoon/introduction">日本のドキュメンテーション</a>